Saugatluitel10/hamro-chiya-pasal/documentation/README.md

 - Messages: `frontend/src/i18n/messages/ne.json`, `frontend/src/i18n/messages/en.json`
 - App wrapper: `I18nProvider` is mounted in `src/main.tsx`
 - Toggle: Language switcher in `Navbar` (NE/EN).
 Selected locale persists in `localStorage`.
 Default is Nepali unless the browser prefers English.

+## Admin UI (Frontend)
+- Admin teas page (not linked in nav): `/:locale/admin/teas`
+- Requires admin key to save: enter the key in the input and click "Save key".
+The key is sent as `x-admin-key` with each PATCH.
+- Ensure the backend has `ADMIN_KEY` set, and the backend is connected to MongoDB.

 Tips:
 - TeaCard props support Nepali/English names, price, ingredients, health benefits, difficulty, and seasonal badge.